epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

-This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
-On some weeks, you will be expected to read a short lesson about that course section's DEI topic.
-Then, in the next class session, your instructor will lead a standup on that topic.
+This lesson is part of our regular Diversity, Equity, and Inclusion curriculum. **An Epicodus staff member will be leading a discussion on this topic in the next class session during standup.** Please read through this lesson in preparation for the discussion.
+We encourage you to bring your questions, commentary, reflections, and any experiences that you wish to share with the group.

 This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them.